ClinicalDataScience/ML-MRI-Reconstruction/README.md

-# Fast machine learning reconstruction of radially undersampled k-space data in interventional MRI
+# Fast machine learning reconstruction of radially undersampled k-space data for interventional MRI
 This repository contains code for the fast machine learning (ML) reconstruction of radially undersampled 2D k-space data acquired during MR-guided percutaneous interventions.

-The code has been developed for the paper *"Fast machine learning reconstruction of radially undersampled k-space data in interventional MRI"* by Topalis et al..
+The code has been developed for the paper *"Fast machine learning reconstruction of radially undersampled k-space data for interventional MRI"* by Topalis et al..

 ## Computing environment/docker container